 The last civil disorder for which insured losses were collected was an event from April 27-28, 2015, in Baltimore, Maryland, following the funeral for Freddie Gray, a 25-year-old who died after suffering a severe spinal cord injury while in police custody.
 That event caused $24 million in insured losses, or $26 million in 2020 dollars.
 The event did not qualify as a catastrophe; see chart below.

 Seven of the costliest civil disorders in the U.S. occurred in the 1960s.
-The first Fair Access to Insurance (FAIR) Plans, designed to provide property insurance in high-risk areas, were developed in response to these uprisings.
+The first Fair Access to Insurance (FAIR) Plans, designed to provide property insurance in high-risk areas, were developed in response to these events.

 Auto: Damage to cars is covered under the optional comprehensive portion of an auto policy.
 It provides reimbursement for damage to the vehicle and its contents caused by fire, falling objects, vandalism or riot.